-- a.
-Line repair of a broken main that is lower than its service point.
-This will allow negative pressures to be created by water trying to flow to a lower point in the system. - b.
-Undersized piping if water is withdrawn from a pipe at a very high velocity, the pressure in the pipe is reduced and the pressure difference creates a situation which causes the water to flow into the pipe from the contaminated source. - c.
-Lowered pressure in the water main due to a high water withdrawal such as fire fighting, water main flushing, or a broken water main. - d.
-Reduced supply main pressure on the suction side of a water main booster pump.
+- (1) Line repair of a broken water main that is lower in elevation than its service point.
+This will allow negative pressures to be created by water trying to flow to a lower point in the system. - (2) Undersized piping if water is withdrawn from a pipe at a very high velocity, the pressure in the pipe is reduced and the pressure difference creates a situation which causes the water to flow into the pipe from the contaminated source. - (3) Lowered residual pressure in the water main due to a large water withdrawal such as firefighting, water main flushing, or a broken water main. - (4) Reduced supply main pressure on the suction side of a water main booster pump.